Hero Background

 Unit and Component Testing

-This is where quality starts.
-Developers perform unit testing for Apex code, Lightning Web Components, and Flows.
+Unit testing is where quality starts.
+Developers perform unit testing for Apex code, Lightning Web Components, and Flows before anything moves to the broader QA cycle.

 • Apex tests check triggers, classes, and batch jobs.
-Salesforce enforces at least 75% code coverage before anything moves to production.
+Salesforce enforces at least 75% code coverage before anything moves to production, as required by Salesforce developer documentation.

-• Lightning Web Component tests use Jest to verify rendering, data binding, and user interactions.
+• Lightning Web Component tests use Jest to verify component rendering, data binding, and user interactions; see the dedicated LWC Jest section below.

 • Flow tests validate automation logic.
 Complex Flows should be tested with multiple input variations.